 Richard's online computing lectures have had over two million views and in 2012 he ran the first Australian MOOC "UNSW Computing 1".
 He is co-founder of education startup OpenLearning.com an open MOOC and flipped teaching platform designed to delight students as well as teachers.

-Before commencing his second degree he worked as an actuary and management consultant and has qualified as a Fellow of the Institute of Actuaries of Australia.
+Before commencing his second degree he worked as an actuary and management consultant and a Fellow of the Institute of Actuaries of Australia.